-What We DoDCRC provides strength-based assessments for infants and toddlers…
+DCRC provides strength-based assessments for infants and toddlers:

-Why We Do What We DoDCRC was created out of Devereux’s desire to promote the social and emotional well-being of all children.
-We believe that promoting resilience benefits all children because all children are likely to face adversity at some point in their life.
-For children who are already experiencing social and emotional problems, the promotion of their resilience will be essential to their long-term success and happiness.
-In order to provide quality, meaningful resources, services, and professional development, DCRC has remained true to these six underlying principles:
+DCRC was created out of Devereux Advanced Behavioral Health’s desire to promote the social and emotional well-being of all children.
+We believe that promoting resilience benefits children, because all children are likely to face adversity at some point in their lives.
+Even for those children who are already experiencing social and emotional problems, the promotion of their resilience will be essential to their long-term success and happiness.

 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-Whom We Help Through Our ApproachDCRC’s strength-based approach is prevention oriented, meaning that it is designed to benefit all children and the families and adults in their lives.
+DCRC’s strength-based approach is prevention-oriented, meaning that it is designed to benefit all children, and the families and adults in their lives.
 Because all children benefit from strong protective factors, and because a child may face increased risk at any time, DCRC emphasizes the importance of building strong protective factors for all children and adults.

 For those infants and toddlers whose protective factors are typical or strong, Universal strategies appropriate for all children are recommended.
-Universal strategies are implemented with all children in a group and include things like:
+Universal strategies are implemented with all children in a group, and include things like:

 - Implementing consistent routines and schedules, helping children feel a sense of trust and security in their lives

-- Break a task into small steps: Sometimes a young child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.
+- Break a task into small steps: Sometimes, a young child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.

-- Provide comfort items that help a child to calm when upset
+- Provide comfort items that help a child to calm when upset.

 - Redirection: When you see a child about to make an inappropriate choice, help them to make a more appropriate choice by redirecting them to another activity.